adobe/probot-serverless-openwhisk/CONTRIBUTING.md

 ## Contributor License Agreement

 All third-party contributions to this project must be accompanied by a signed contributor license.
-This gives Adobe permission to redistribute your contributions as part of the project.
+This permits Adobe to redistribute your contributions as part of the project.
 [Sign our CLA](http://opensource.adobe.com/cla.html)!
 You only need to submit an Adobe CLA one time, so if you have submitted one previously, you are good to go!

 ## Things to Keep in Mind